OpenEvalProject/evals/manuscripts/elife-31872/v2/manuscript.md

 A list of proteins that change for each perturbation is available in Supplementary file 2, curated by selecting clusters of protein change profiles that have strong coordinated signals from the heat map in Figure 2.

-## Clustering of protein localization changes reveals new patterns of protein relocalization and enables development of hypotheses about protein function
+### Clustering of protein localization changes reveals new patterns of protein relocalization and enables development of hypotheses about protein function

 The extent to which we can interpret our clusters within known information from the literature varies.
 For example, while the mating response is well-studied and provides a clear basis to validate localization changes predicted by our method, other clusters of predictions were relatively novel.
 By integrating the observations made possible by our exploratory analysis of protein change profiles with a closer qualitative analysis of images of the proteins implicated in these clusters, the data can be mined to develop informed hypotheses for experimental follow-up.
 In this section, we describe three examples of this process.

-## Stress-responsive transcription factors that exhibit stochastic pulsatility may be controlled by the same mechanism
+#### Stress-responsive transcription factors that exhibit stochastic pulsatility may be controlled by the same mechanism

 We observed a small cluster of three transcription factors, Msn2, Dot6, and Rtg3, with patterns shared between the hydroxyurea and rapamycin perturbations.
 All three proteins exhibited a protein change profile that indicates that they were becoming more compact in distribution and closer to the cell center following both hydroxyurea and rapamycin treatment (Figure 3A).
 Evaluating the images (Figure 3B) confirmed that these proteins moved from the cytoplasm to the nucleus following these perturbations.
 The import of Msn2, Dot6, and Rtg3 into the nucleus is expected, as previous work has shown that all three move to the nucleus following inhibition of TORC1 kinase by rapamycin treatment (Loewith and Hall, 2011).
 Furthermore, Msn2 and Dot6 were found to localize to the nucleus in previous manual assessment of images following hydroxyurea exposure (Tkach et al., 2012).

 ![Figure 3.](https://cdn.elifesciences.org/articles/31872/elife-31872-fig3-v2.jpg)

-**Figure 3.:** A) Heat map of the protein change profiles and (B) cropped micrographs of the GFP collections strains for stress-responsive transcription factors Msn2, Dot6, and Rtg3.Refer to Figure 2 for information on the heat map visualization of the protein change profiles and micrograph images.
+**Figure 3.:** Refer to Figure 2 for information on the heat map visualization of the protein change profiles and micrograph images.
 In (B), we show cropped micrographs of yeast cells in which Msn2, Dot6, and Rtg3 have been fused with GFP (green), under standard medium (WT2), rapamycin treatment for 60 min (RAP 60m) and 220 min (RAP 220m), and hydroxyurea treatment for 80 min (HU 80m) and 160 min (HU 160m).
 Cropped micrographs labelled with an asterisk (*) have had their image intensities clipped at their lower range to remove noise.

 We detected interesting coordinated time dependencies in these responses.
 All three transcription factors were localized to the nucleus throughout all three time points of hydroxyurea perturbation, but strongly localized to the nucleus at the first time point of rapamycin perturbation before returning closer to the phenotype for untreated cells in later time points.
 Although there were subtle differences between the localization patterns of the three proteins (for example, Msn2 only diminishes in relative localization to the nucleus rather than returning fully to the cytoplasm as we see in the other proteins), the general trend was preserved.